 A small filing box will do the job of a cabinet and can easily be stored in a closet.
 You can also check out the ottoman filing cabinet that I feature in 10 Creative Living Room Office Ideas.

-You can find a different filing box with these search results.
+You can find a few different filing box ideas with these search results.
 I recommend the Sterilite Portable File Box as it’s a nice looking file box with great reviews and a decent price.
-The best seller is as always your typical banker’s box.
+The cheapest option for a file box is always the banker’s box.
 They are cheap and while they don’t look the greatest it still does the job well.

-There is very little that you need to put into your filing box.
-These things include tax forms for seven years.
+The things you want to file away include tax forms for seven years, bills that don’t have electronic options, and pay stubs.
 The IRS recommends holding on to these forms for at least seven years in case of audit.
-These include business taxes.
+These include business taxes and receipts.

 File away warranties for fridges, stoves, baby equipment, and any other warranty that is not related to big purchases like homes and cars.

 Check out my post 11 Bullet Journal Cleaning Schedules.

 There is a full on list of paperwork you need to make sure you protect.
 Everything in this list should be put into a fireproof box or safe for protection.
 This is also your bail out box.
 Make sure your box is large enough to hold everything, but small enough to carry.

 We stick with SentrySafe because their products are rated well.
 Both of these safes are rated at 1550 degrees and ½ an hour of fire time.
 Plus, in case of a fire Sentry Safe will send you a new safe to help you get back on your feet.